expr-lang/expr/docs/Visitor-and-Patch.md

 ```

 This can be useful for some edge cases, there you want to extend functionality of **Expr** language.
 Type information is also available.
-Here is example there all `fmt.Stringer` interface automatically
+Here is an example, there all `fmt.Stringer` interface automatically
 converted to `string` type.

 ```go